-George told me about his post WWII childhood, “It was a very interesting time for me growing up in Huslia.
+George told me about his post-WWII childhood, “It was a very interesting time for me growing up in Huslia.
 I don’t know the reason, but the people always wanted the best in everything they did.
 They were very motivated people.
 The families of the village always tried to breed the fastest and hardest working sled dogs.
 The dogs were used mostly on the trapline, but the people still found pleasure in a dog that could race and could travel fast.
-They were never satisfied with average performance.
+They were never satisfied with the average performance.
 When I was young and became interested in racing, I used to study the dog yards of the different families and try to understand what made their dogs.”

 Out of that diminutive village, seven mushers beside George Attla became dominant sled dog racing champions, which is incredible.
 The most famous foundation stud dogs were Attla’s Scotty and Lingo.
 These dogs are found in the lineage of almost every successful kennel of the 1980’s and 90’s.

 George Attla and his competitors raised dogs to compete in races from ten to thirty miles.
-The most regarded races, like the Fur Rendezvous in Anchorage and the North American Championship in Fairbanks, feature three days of racing with twenty to thirty mile heats.
+The most regarded races, like the Fur Rendezvous in Anchorage and the North American Championship in Fairbanks, feature three days of racing with twenty to thirty-mile heats.

 In l973, however, Joe Reddington, Sr., organized a 1200 mile race from Anchorage to Nome, Alaska which was to become known worldwide as the “Last Great Race.”
-The Iditarod Sled Dog Race induced mushers to redefine the Alaskan husky used for “sprint mushing” into a travelling machine which could cover 150 miles a day, endure severe weather, and possessed remarkable physiological resilience.
+The Iditarod Sled Dog Race induced mushers to redefine the Alaskan husky used for “sprint mushing” into a traveling machine which could cover 150 miles a day, endure severe weather, and possessed remarkable physiological resilience.

 Mushers found that many Alaskan Huskies used for sprint races were also ideal for distance racing.
 Still, the grand experiment continues.

-Five time Iditarod Champ, Ric Swenson, who is well known for his curiosity and innovative breeding programs, told me, “I think of an Alaskan husky as a dog that can show three generations of running sled dog pedigree.
-At this moment (1999) I would say only about one third of the dogs in my kennel are in this category.
+Five-time Iditarod Champ, Ric Swenson, who is well known for his curiosity and innovative breeding programs, told me, “I think of an Alaskan husky as a dog that can show three generations of running sled dog pedigree.
+At this moment (1999) I would say only about one-third of the dogs in my kennel are in this category.
 The rest are one or two generation attempts to make the Alaskan husky even better.
 I am always looking to the future and know that I must continually experiment or I will not be competitive.”